MBoemo/macrophage_virotherapy/README.md

 # macrophage_virotherapy
-Code supporting Boemo, Byrne 2018
+Code supporting Boemo M.A. and Byrne H.M.
+(2019) Mathematical modelling of a hypoxia-regulated oncolytic virus delivered by tumour-associated macrophages.  *Journal of Theoretical Biology* 461: 102-116.

 This document contains instructions for how to generate each figure.